Richard Kuklinski: Gary Smith

-Murder of Daniel Deppner
+Daniel Deppner

-After Smith's murder, Kuklinski moved Deppner to an apartment in Bergenfield, New Jersey, belonging to Rich Patterson, then-fiancé of Kuklinski's daughter, Merrick.
+After Smith's murder, Kuklinski had Daniel Deppner move to an apartment in Bergenfield, New Jersey that belonged to Rich Patterson, then-fiancé of Kuklinski's daughter, Merrick.
 Patterson was away at the time, but Kuklinski possessed keys to the apartment.
 Between February and May 1983, Deppner was killed by Kuklinski.
 Investigators deduced he was murdered in Patterson's apartment after discovering a bloody carpet.
 Kuklinski enlisted Patterson's help to dispose of Deppner's body, telling Patterson the victim was a friend in trouble with law enforcement and someone had broken in and killed him over the weekend.
 He added it was best to dump the body to avoid trouble with the police, then forget about the incident.
-Kuklinski made another mistake when he informed an associate that he had killed Deppner.
+Kuklinski made a mistake when he informed an associate that he had killed Deppner.

-Deppner's corpse was discovered May 14, 1983, after a bicyclist riding Clinton Road in a wooded area of West Milford, New Jersey, spotted the corpse surrounded by vultures.
-Kuklinski wrapped the corpse inside green garbage bags before dumping it.
+Deppner's corpse was discovered May 14, 1983 after a bicyclist riding Clinton Road in a wooded area of West Milford, New Jersey, spotted the corpse surrounded by vultures.
+Kuklinski had wrapped the corpse inside green garbage bags before dumping it.
 Medical examiners listed Deppner's cause of death as "undetermined," although they noted pinkish spots on his skin, a possible sign of cyanide poisoning.
 Deppner was also strangled.
 Investigators guessed that Deppner had already been incapacitated, such as by poison, because the partially-eaten corpse had no defensive wounds and healthy adult men are rarely killed by strangulation.

-The medical examiner found Deppner's stomach full of undigested food, indicating that he had died shortly after (or during) a meal.
-The beans that Deppner had eaten were burned, so they reasoned the meal was home-cooked because most restaurants would not get away with serving burned food to customers.
+The medical examiner found Deppner's stomach full of undigested food, indicating that he had died shortly after or during a meal.
+The beans that Deppner had eaten were burned so they reasoned the meal was home-cooked, since most restaurants would not get away with serving burned food to customers.
 Investigating officers discovered the corpse just 3 mi away from the ranch where Kuklinski's family often went horseback riding.
 Deppner was the third Kuklinski associate to be found dead.